seismic-initiative/consciOS-paper/paper-edited.md

 EGS serves multiple roles:

 * Local guidance heuristic for Echo‑Self (nearest‑lighter‑step moves): if EGS rises after a local perturbation, the perturbation direction is favored.
 * Reward shaping signal for RL agents: small positive EGS deltas can be used as intrinsic reward components.
-[CITATION NEEDED: affect‑driven RL literature]
+[9]
 * Stopping/holding criterion in Imagineer→Refine→Hold: sustained positive EGS over hold_T supports encoding of the chosen frame.

 [Figure 5: Emotional Guidance Scale (EGS) as a discretized interoceptive control signal.]